alexellis/derek/USER_GUIDE.md

 ```

 This file enables Derek usage for `rgee0` and `alexellis`, it also turns on all features available.
 If you specifically do not want the commenting or `dco_check` feature then comment out the line or remove it from your file.
 At least one feature is required for Derek to be of use.

-### Notes on usage

-#### Editing the .DEREK.yml file

-The .DEREK.yml file is served by a GitHub CDN which has a 5 minute cache expiry.
-That means if you make a change, it will take at least 5 minutes before it kicks in.

-#### Multiple-commands in a comment

-Multiple commands are not supported in a comment

-#### Additional white-space

-Additional white-space or new-lines is not supported

-### Enroll users to use Derek with your repo

-Users can be specified in a list called `curators` or `maintainers` - both are offered for when the term `maintainer` is a loaded term.
-The Moby project use this variant, for everyone else `maintainers` may make sense.

-Usernames are strictly case-sensitive.

 ### Feature: redirect config